-Adam Walker is an Associate at Miller Johnson in the firm’s Education practice.
+Adam Walker is an attorney at Miller Johnson in the firm’s Education practice.

 Adam Walker is a graduate of Central Michigan University (B.S., Religion, 2012) and the University of Michigan Law School (J.D., 2015).
 While pursuing his law degree, Adam worked with a Michigan prosecutor’s office and an Illinois non‑profit focused on community organizing and governmental transparency.
 After obtaining his degree, Adam served as a judicial clerk for the Hon.
 Scott Hill-Kennedy and the Hon.
 Kim Booher in Big Rapids, Michigan.